 Central Asian Survey is the only established peer reviewed, multi-disciplinary journal in the world concerned with the history, politics, cultures, religions, and economies of the Central Asian and Caucasian regions.
-Original articles, review essays, and book reviews published in CAS reflect advances made by social sciences and humanities scholars who ground their research in: the former-Soviet republics of Central Asia, the North Caucasus, and the South Caucasus; Chinese Xinjiang, Mongolia, Afghanistan, Iran, and Turkey, as relate to Central Asia.
+Original articles, review essays, and book reviews published in Central Asian Survey reflect advances made by social sciences and humanities scholars who ground their research in: the former Soviet republics of Central Asia, the North Caucasus, and the South Caucasus; Chinese Xinjiang, Mongolia, Afghanistan, Iran, and Turkey, as relate to Central Asia.

 The journal spotlights work that illuminates the processes of local and regional change which make Central Asia and the Caucasus areas of great interest in both pre-modern and contemporary contexts.

 CESS seeks to support the publication of peer-reviewed work which will elevate scholarship in our field.
 In this spirit, CESS members receive a large discount on a one year subscription to Central Asian Survey.
 The rates in 2021 are $20 for electronic only subscriptions and $40 for a combined print and electronic subscription.
 Subscriptions can be taken out as part of the membership process.

 We encourage our members – particularly those based in or from Central Eurasia – to submit strong and well-polished articles or book reviews to Central Asian Survey.

 Central Asian Survey is the chosen journal for the publication of CESS’ annual Graduate Student Paper Award winners.

 Taylor & Francis is the publisher of Central Asian Survey; please visit its site to view the most recent issue’s contents, submission guidelines, and historical volumes.
 A full list of the journal’s boards may be viewed there as well.

 CESS members are frequently represented on the journal’s editorial board and as part of Central Asian Survey’s editorial process.